vkotek/img2char/README.md

-# img2smb
+# img2char
-Convert image to ASCIIesque art using any character set.
+Convert image to ASCIIesque art using any given character set.